antonidag/myblog/content/en/posts/logic-app-multipart-form-data/index.md

 ## Multipart/form-data with Logic Apps
-How does it work with Logic Apps?
-Logic Apps primarily talks in `json`, which can make things a bit confusing.
-Let’s break it down.

 ### Read data 👀
-Created a simple HTTP trigger workflow using Logic App Standard.
+Created a simple workflow using the HTTP trigger connector.
 If we post the same request describe in the section [What is multipart/form-data?](#what-is-multipartform-data) but now we instead call this workflow and look in trigger output, you will have something similar to this:

 ```
-// Some fields in the output has been removed for readablity.
+// Some fields in the output has been removed for readability.
 {
     "headers": {
         "Content-Type": "multipart/form-data; boundary=--------------------------493073486649885477988289"